blackducksoftware/synopsys-operator/README.md

 ## Run without cloning the source

-Note that you can easily run without cloning, just pull down `install.sh` and `pre-install.sh` into the same directory.
+Note that you can easily run without cloning, just pull down `install` directory.